Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries

 \subsection{Scheme for orbital averages}

-For what to come, we need to set up a scheme for the orbital average $\bar{Q}$ of a quantity $Q(\phi)$ over a time period $T$ (taken to be the orbital time between $\phi=0$ to $\phi=2\pi$):
+For what follows, we need to set up a scheme for the orbital average $\langle Q \rangle$ of a quantity $Q(\phi)$ over a time period $T$.
+Since the perturbed orbit precesses (except for $k=1$), its radial and angular period do not match.
+Hence, we choose to perform the orbital average over a radial period $T$ spent between $\phi=0$ to $\phi=2\pi+\epsilon \Delta \phi$:

-Note that this time period is different from perihelion-to-perihelion time period for $k \geq 2$ due to orbital precession discussed above.
+Note that, in the absence of perihelion precession, radial and angular averages agree as expected.
 Now, in order to calculate $T$ and $\dot{\phi}$ in terms of relevant orbital quantities, we now proceed as follows.
 Integrating $\dot{\phi}$ over a time period $T$, we obtain

 where we have used

 Also, we have $a(1-e^2) = h_0^2/(N_0 \mu^2)$, which implies